 This DVD film has been officially released.

-For a film clip of 'Allen Ginsberg Live in London' please click here (requires Quicktime to play)
+To view a clip of 'Allen Ginsberg Live in London' (on 'Youtube') please click this link here below

 http://www.youtube.com/watch?v=rlJWIKvapzA

-For a second film clip of 'Allen Ginsberg Live in London' please click here (requires Quicktime to play)
+To view a second clip of 'Allen Ginsberg Live in London' please click here (on Youtube)

-For still photographs of the night at Heaven nightclub on October 19th 1995 please go here
+For some still photographs of the night at Heaven nightclub on October 19th 1995, at the Q + A session on a different stage please go here

 Allen Ginsberg - biography